 2. Educate prospects on why your product is valuable for them to use.

-One of the most dynamic form of content ads today is native advertising.
-Native advertising is when a company places an ad on a site that is so similar to the other articles and pages that consumers think the article or ad is native to this third party site.
+One of the most dynamic forms of content ads today is native advertising.
+Native advertising is when a company places an ad on a site that is so similar to the other articles and pages that consumers think the article or ad is native to this third-party site.